serngawy/ODL-Messenger-Tutorial/README.md

 Respond to the prompts (Please note that groupid and artifactid need to be all lower case):
 <pre>
-Define value for property 'groupId': : org.opendaylight.Messenger Define value for property 'artifactId': : Messenger Define value for property 'version':  1.0-SNAPSHOT: : 0.1.0-SNAPSHOT Define value for property 'package':  org.opendaylight.Messenger: :
+Define value for property 'groupId': : org.opendaylight.messenger Define value for property 'artifactId': : messenger Define value for property 'version':  1.0-SNAPSHOT: : 0.1.0-SNAPSHOT Define value for property 'package':  org.opendaylight.messenger: :
 Define value for property 'classPrefix':  ${artifactId.substring(0,1).toUpperCase()}${artifactId.substring(1)}
 Define value for property 'copyright': : you/me/whatever
 </pre>